Travel and transport policy

 The local implementation plan directs our strategic transport investment in line with existing policy, and provides the policy framework for a rolling 3 year spending plan included within it.

-Through its transport policy Redbridge Council aims to provide a sustainable and integrated transport network, which promotes social inclusion and limits environmental impacts.
+Through it's transport policy Redbridge Council aims to provide a sustainable and integrated transport network, which promotes social inclusion and limits negative environmental impacts.

 We aim to achieve this through:

-- reducing the need to travel by locating new development including housing, retail, commercial, cultural, health, leisure and community facilities within the hierarchy of town centres and other locations in accordance with strategic policy 1
+- reducing the need to travel by locating new development including housing, retail, commercial, cultural, health, leisure and community facilities within the hierarchy of town centres and other locations in accordance with Strategic Objective 1

-- integrating road, rail, bus, cycling and pedestrian links in accordance with the Local Implementation Plan, prepared for the Borough, and the Strategic Road Network
+- integrating road, rail, bus, cycling and pedestrian links in accordance with the Local Implementation Plan

-- providing sheltered interchange facilities between different modes of transport
+- providing good quality interchange facilities between different modes of transport

 - requiring secure, accessible and sheltered cycle parking in new developments